Jurors in the Elizabeth Holmes trial may take next week off

 In a dramatic turn on the witness stand last month, Holmes testified that her former lover and business partner Sunny Balwani had been covertly controlling her diet, her friendships and more while subjecting her to mental, emotional and sexual abuse.

-Although the testimony cast Holmes as Balwani's pawn, her defense team did not mention the alleged abuse and its effects on Holmes during closing arguments.
+Although her testimony cast Holmes as Balwani's pawn, her defense team did not mention the alleged abuse and its effects on Holmes during closing arguments.

 Balwani’s lawyer adamantly denied Holmes’ accusations in court documents that the jury never saw.
 Jurors also never heard from Balwani, who intended to invoke his Fifth Amendment right against self-incrimination if he had been called to testify.
 Balwani, 56, faces similar fraud charges in a separate trial scheduled to begin in February.